Inventory Management

 Metric 02

-Days Sales of Inventory (DSI)
+Days Sales of Inventory

 DSI tells you how many days it takes to sell your current inventory.
-It is the clearest measure of how long your cash is locked up in stock.
+It is the clearest measure of how long your cash stays locked up in stock.
 A DSI of 30 means you turn over inventory every month.
 A DSI of 90 means your money sits for three months before it comes back.

 Metric 03